Vasu77df/GitLab-Container-Repo-Cleaner/README.md

 ```console
 root@user:~$ sudo yum install python3
 ```
-- After installation copy or clone all the files found in the repsitory [here](https://gitlab.com/vasu3797/gitlab-image-repo-cleaner) or by using the command
+- After installation copy or clone all the files of the program found in the repsitory [here](https://gitlab.com/vasu3797/gitlab-image-repo-cleaner) or by using the command

 ```console
 root@user:~$ git clone https://gitlab.com/vasu3797/gitlab-image-repo-cleaner.git